AxioDL/metaforce/README.md

 #### Optional Debug Models
-We provide custom debug models for use to visualize certain aspects of the game such as lighting, in order to use these models you may download them from https://axiodl.com/files/debug_models.zip and extract to `MP1/URDE` in an existing HECL project (assuming paths are relative), then run the the following command:
+We provide custom debug models for use to visualize certain aspects of the game such as lighting, in order to use these models you may download them from https://axiodl.com/files/debug_models.zip and extract to `MP1/URDE` in an existing HECL project (assuming paths are relative), then run the following command:

 ```sh
 hecl package MP1/URDE